j256/simplezip/README.md

 ![CodeCov](https://codecov.io/github/j256/simplezip/) ![CircleCI](https://circleci.com/gh/j256/simplezip)
 ![GitHub License](https://github.com/j256/simplezip/blob/master/LICENSE.txt)

-This package provides some Java classes to read and write Zip files.
-There are a number of different libraries (including one built into the JDK) that do such things but I've not found any that gave me precise controls over the Zip file and directory entries.
+This package provides Java classes to read and write Zip files.
+There are a number of different libraries that do this (including one built into the JDK) but I've not found any that gave me precise controls over the Zip file and directory entries.

 Enjoy.
 Gray Watson